-Table 5 below summarizes the changes in the Library's long-term debt, as of April 30, 2016.
+Table 5 below summarizes the changes in the Library's long-term debt, as of April 30, 2017.
 The accounting principle changes of GASB 68 and GASB 71 reflect the inclusion of IMRF Net Pension Liability and considerable changes to the balances of the Library's reported long term debt.
-Please see Note 5 for further information regarding the Library's long-term debt.
+Please see Notes 6-9 (pages 17-24) for further information regarding the Library's long-term debt.

-Table 5 Changes in Long-Term Liabilities Fiscal Year Ending April 30, 2016
+Table 5 Changes in Long-Term Disabilities Fiscal Year Ending April 30, 2017